Madis0/OneBar/README.md

 4. Place the JARs you downloaded to your Minecraft's mods folder
 5. Run the game!

+Currently also works on [Quilt](https://quiltmc.org), though no effort has yet been made to explicitly support it.
+See [#21](https://github.com/Madis0/OneBar/issues/21).

 ## How it works

 OneBar is meant to be contextual, showing the values and bars only when you need them.
 Tips: